Reiko Füting

 Reiko Fueting (born 1970 in Königs Wusterhausen) is a German composer living in the United States.

 Life and career

-Reiko Fueting was born in 1970 in Königs Wusterhausen, just outside of Berlin in the former East Germany.
-He studied composition and piano at the Academy of Music Carl Maria von Weber in Dresden before moving the United States to pursue graduate degrees at Rice University and Manhattan School of Music.
+Reiko Fueting was born in 1970 in Königs Wusterhausen, East Germany.
+He studied composition and piano at the Hochschule für Musik Carl Maria von Weber in Dresden before moving to the United States to pursue graduate degrees at Rice University and Manhattan School of Music.
 Fueting's primary teachers include Jörg Herchet and Nils Vigeland (composition) and Winfried Apel (piano).

 Fueting has been a faculty member at Manhattan School of Music since 2000.
 He teaches composition and has served as chair of the music theory division since 2005.
 In 2015, New Focus Recordings released names, erased, a full-length album of Fueting's music.

+His own students include Alex Burtzos, Christopher Cerrone, and Michael Harrison.